babashka/process/README.md

 ### `ProcessBuilder`
 ### `add-env`
 <code>(add-env [pb env])</code><br>
-<pre>Adds environment for a ProcessBuilder instance.
+Adds environment for a ProcessBuilder instance.
-  Returns instance to participate in the thread-first macro.</pre>
+  Returns instance to participate in the thread-first macro.
 ### `as-string-map`
 <code>(as-string-map [m])</code><br>
-<pre>Helper to coerce a Clojure map with keyword keys into something coerceable to Map<String,String>
+Helper to coerce a Clojure map with keyword keys into something coerceable to Map<String,String>

-  Stringifies keyword keys, but otherwise doesn't try to do anything clever with values</pre>
+  Stringifies keyword keys, but otherwise doesn't try to do anything clever with values
 ### `build`
 <code>(build [cmd])</code><br>
 <code>(build [cmd opts])</code><br>